KasparEtter/ef1p/pages/email/email.md

-Gmail adds any `RCPT` `TO` addresses from the envelope which are not among the recipients of the message to a new `Bcc` field at the very top of the message (even above the `Received` and `Return-Path` headers, which messages synchronized via IMAP don't have).
+Gmail adds any `RCPT` `TO` addresses from the envelope which are not among the recipients of the message to a new `Bcc` field at the very top of the message (even above the `Received` and `Return-Path` header fields, which emails synchronized via IMAP don't have).
 A consequence is that the [display names](#display-name) of `Bcc` recipients cannot be recovered.
 This procedure works reasonably well as long as the mail client submits the message only once with all recipients in the envelope.